odevsa/aha/README.md

 ## TODO

 - [ ] Fix: US Keyboard layout cedilla module to write `ç` with [']+[c]
-- [ ] Fix: GTK apps dalays to open at the first time
+- [ ] Fix: GTK apps delays to open at the first time
 - [ ] Fix: GTK portal icon theme
 - [ ] Fix: AUR ask become password many times
 - [ ] Use color scheme in terminal apps
 - [ ] Save file association
+- [ ] Remake bar, maybe using AGS

 ## What you will need